zedavid/website/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "The Lab vs The Crowd: An Investigation into Data Quality for Neural Dialogue Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Francisco Javier Chiyah Garcia
-- Robert Ford
+- Helen Hastie

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2020-12-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2020-12-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;